 - Base salaries reflect each NEO's role, responsibility, experience, individual performance and market conditions, without automatic or guaranteed increases. - Corporate goals under the Company's annual cash incentive program were achieved at maximum payout for adjusted net income, above target payout for revenue, and above target payout for safety, each based on performance targets aligned to the fiscal year 2021 budget goals.
-Payouts relating to the corporate goals reflected our significant progress in developing and launching the Company's ELEVATE strategy, with personal objectives for the NEOs also achieved at above target performance, ranging between 125% and 150% of target. - Long-term equity incentives were awarded in January 2021, with (i) more than a majority (60%) granted in the form of threeyear performance-based shares tied to adjusted EBITDA and organic revenue, along with a relative-total stockholder return ("TSR") modifier on a scale of 80% to 120% of the earned award and (ii) the remainder (40%) granted in the form of timebased RSUs, with both awards earned over a three-year period. - Our 2019-2021 Performance Share Program for NEOs, which commenced with the 2019 fiscal year, used performance metrics comprised of adjusted EBITDA (as further adjusted for the impact of the Able acquisition), organic revenue growth and return on invested capital ("ROIC"), and covered a performance period from November 1, 2018, through October 31, 2021.
-Achievement under the 2019-2021 Performance Share Program corporate metrics resulted in an earned award at 131.7% of target.
-However, after application of the 112% TSR modifier accounting for the Company's ranking in the 65th percentile of S&P Composite 1500 Services & Supplies Index companies, final payout for the 2019-2021 Performance Share Program was at 147.5% of target.
+Payouts relating to the corporate goals reflected our significant progress in developing and launching the Company's ELEVATE strategy, with personal objectives for the NEOs also achieved at above target performance, ranging between 125% and 150% of target. - Long-term equity incentives were awarded in January 2021, with (i) more than a majority (60%) granted in the form of three-year performance-based shares tied to adjusted EBITDA and organic revenue, along with a relative-total stockholder return ("TSR") modifier on a scale of 80% to 120% of the earned award and (ii) the remainder (40%)

-Why you should support Say-on-Pay Proposal
+Why you should suppor Sav-on-Pav Proposal

-- ABM successfully navigated through a dynamic and challenging business environment during fiscal year 2021 with agility, resiliency, and dedication to serve our clients. - The Company's 2021 incentive payouts reflected our achievement in motivating our executives and other employees to achieve operational and financial goals that support our long-term business objectives and strategic priorities, and, in the case of the 2021 annual cash incentive, were paid on the basis of the Company's outperforming its 2021 financial targets. - We are committed to pay programs that align the strategic priorities of management with the interests of stockholders and also serve to attract, motivate and retain a high-quality management team focused on ABM's strategy execution.
-ABM measures its progress against strategic priorities over the long-term based primarily on financial metrics relating to revenue growth, profitability, cash flow and capital returns. - Adjusted EBITDA and adjusted EBITDA margin are non-GAAP financial measures.
+- executives and other employees to achieve operational and financial goals that support our long-term business objectives and strategic priorities, and, in the case of the 2021 annual cash incentive, were paid on the basis of the Company's outperforming its 2021 financial targets. - We are committed to pay programs that align the strategic priorities of management with the interests of stockholders and also serve to attract, motivate and retain a high-quality management team focused on ABM's strategy execution.
+ABM measures its progress against strategic priorities over the long-term based primarily on financial metrics relating to revenue growth, profitability, cash flow and capital returns. - (1) Adjusted EBITDA and adjusted EBITDA margin are non-GAAP financial measures.
 Reconciliations of these financial measures to the nearest GAAP financial measures are set forth in Appendix A to this Proxy Statement.